thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

       initialDelaySeconds: 40
 ```

-## Change the REST API Data and run the Container locally
+## Change the code of the authors microservice and run the service in a container locally

 _Note_: Here are some additional instructions based on your choosen setup.